A Spirituality Practice

 But you don’t conceptualize.

-There is this peace within you and you’re always connected to that.
+And there is this inner peace within and if feels you’ve always been connected to it.

-When I came back to the city after 4 hours spent in nature, everything was weird.
+But when I would return to the city after 4 hours spent in nature, everything was weird.

 So weird.

-It’s so strange – being at peace amongst all the turmoil.
+It was so strange to be at peace amongst all the turmoil.

 A Forgotten Skill

-Being absolutely present in the moment feels like a forgotten skill.
+Being absolutely present in the moment feels like a forgotten skill to me right now.

-It’s just covered up by the incessant thoughts we think.
+It’s just covered up by the incessant thoughts I now think.

 We live in a noisy society.

-We’re constantly moving and fretting about something, worrying about the future.
+We’re constantly moving towards something, stressing about something, worrying about something in the future.

 The default consciousness state in modern society is one busy-ness.